 When an object is in maintenance mode, you'll see maintenance mode next to its name on the object's drilldown.

-The health icon will have a wrench icon overlayed.
 The same icon will also be displayed in tiles that show a health status for objects, such as the Status tile.

 The object(s) will be placed in maintenance mode during the time span you defined in the settings.